-- Caremark has a primary drug list for its mail order prescription program.
-The primary drug list is a list of preferred (not required) brand name prescription medications.
-If your physician believes a brand name drug is necessary that is not on Caremark's primary drug list, you will pay a higher copayment for the non-preferred brand name drug.
-To request a copy of the Caremark Primary Drug List, call the Caremark Customer Service Department toll-free at 1-888/232-8482. - If you have Medicare Part B, we do not waive your deductible or coinsurance for prescription drugs and supplies that you buy at a Caremark participating pharmacy or at a non-participating pharmacy.
-However, your copayment is reduced for prescriptions that you order through the Caremark mail order prescription program.
+• If you have Medicare Part B, we do not waive your deductible or coinsurance for prescription drugs and supplies that you buy at a Caremark participating pharmacy or at a non-participating pharmacy.
+However, your copayment is reduced for prescriptions that you order through the Caremark mail service prescription program.